My boho-inspired crochet sweater pattern uses the ripple stitch and granny squares.

 I aimed to make this sweater crochet pattern adaptable and versatile.
 By using a self-striping yarn, it can effortlessly showcase the beautiful transitions of colours.
 However, I also wanted to ensure that you could create this sweater using yarn from your stash, providing the opportunity to add your own personal touch and colour palette into the project.

-How the crochet pattern is worked
+How the sweater pattern is worked

 The front and back panels are worked in ripple stitch from the bottom up.
 There is minimal shaping for the neckline.